Two killed and one injured in five-minute raid on music video shoot, court told

 They had donned masks and were armed as they travelled to the Elthorne Estate where they met Lupqi, the court was told.

+He had suffered two stab wounds to the right side of the abdomen, a punctured lung, two broken ribs and a fractured diaphragm as well as stab wounds to his head and knee.

-After the “murderous” attack, the taxi allegedly took Chunda, Poponne, Clark and Lupqi away from the scene to Chunda’s home address.
+After the “murderous” attack, the taxi took Chunda, Poponne, Clark and Lupqi away from the scene to Chunda’s home address, the court was told.

 The defendants have denied two charges of murder and one of attempted murder.